peterbjorkmarker/jRIAppTS/README.md

 </i>

 <b>Latest changes:</b>
+<p>2015-02-18 The server side code update.
+Now The dataservice supports returning Tasks from its query, refresh, validate and invoke methods.
+It is not mandatory - the previous code works as before, but now it is allowed to return Task and then the method will be executed asynchronously.
+The demo projects were updated.</p>
 <p>2015-02-17 Code optimization, renaming unconventionally named properties, docs update.</p>
 <p>2015-02-16 Replaced "magic strings" (literal strings) in the framework's code with variables containing string values.
 This improves quality of the code</p>
 <p>2015-02-02 Code maintenance improvement</p>